Day Trading as a Career: Don't Make These Resume Mistakes

 Be yourself; don't pretend to emulate someone else.
 Talk about you; that's the person that is hopefully going to be trading for this firm.
 The following points should help you get you across.

 Don't List Key Personality Traits, Prove Them

 Trading requires several key traits.
 They don't have to come easily to you--they don't come easily to most people--but you must have them.
 These include self-discipline, patience, precision, a thick skin (because the market will test you and your strategy like crazy), hardworking and an ability to focus and stay focused.
 You also need to be able to let go of what has happened, and stay in the now moment; your last trade no longer matters, the next one does.

 Listing these traits on a resume is useless.
 The person reading it doesn't know you, and everyone says they have these traits (or something similar).
 Separate yourself by proving it.
 Give brief examples highlighting how you are this type of person, how you exhibit these traits, and what you have accomplished using these traits.
 Be specific: a precise percentage improvement says a lot more than just saying "increased productivity."

 If You Have No Consistent Trading Track Record, Leave it Off the Resume

 Watching CNBC doesn't count as trading experience.
 In fact, even listing all the trading books you have read may deter the reader.
 Unless you have profitable--live, real money--trading experience, don't try to make yourself sound like an expert.
 Firms want people who are eager to learn (The Day Trading Academy offers a great training program) and listen to instruction.
 It speeds up the training process.

-Most financial knowledge isn't applicable today trading (Popular Trading "Wisdumb" that will Make You Broke).
+Most financial knowledge isn't applicable today trading.
 You don't have to play down your achievements or prior work experience if it was in the financial field, but trying to prove that it will make you better day trader may not work to your advantage.

 Wearing Shorts to Work Doesn't Mean This Isn't Serious Business